 What is pH Up?

-pH Up is the commercial name for the chemical compound Sodium carbonate (Na₂CO₃,), which is also known as Soda ash in industry and is used in a variety of applications from glass manufacturing to cooking and water treatment.
-You will most typically see it called pH Up, pH Increase or pH Rise when referring to its use in pools (or spas), and as its name suggests it’s used to raise your pH.
-For the purpose of this article we will call it pH Up.
+You will most typically see it called pH Up, pH Increase or pH Rise when referring to its use in pool maintenance, and as its name suggests it’s used to raise your pH.
+For the purpose of this article we will call it pH Up

-Sodium Carbonate should not be confused with sodium bicarbonate (NaHCO₃) even though they sound similar.
-Sodium bicarbonate is also used in the pool industry for increasing alkalinity, and interestingly it is also the same chemical used for common baking soda.
 With regards to recreational water treatment, the main difference between sodium carbonate and sodium bicarbonate is that sodium carbonate will raise pH more quickly without affecting total alkalinity.

 What Form(s) Does pH Up Come In And How Do I Use It?

 pH Up comes in both granular and liquid form, with liquid form most commonly used in spas.
-As with all pool (or spa) chemicals, it’s important to follow the manufacturers directions.

 The most typical application of pH UP granules is to first dissolve the required amount in a chemical safe container containing pool water and then pour inside the perimeter of the pool with the pump running during application and for several hours afterward.